 Competition Teams

 Undergraduate students in the aeronautics track of the Aerospace Engineering bachelor’s degree program participate in this competition as part of the two-semester spacecraft design class.
-During the 2012-2013 academic year, ERAU students under the leadership of Dr. Perrell took first place at the competition in San Diego, CA, for their two-stage reusable launch vehicle design.
+During the 2012-2013 academic year, ERAU students, under the leadership of Dr. Perrell, took first place at the competition in San Diego, California, for their two-stage reusable launch vehicle design.

 An interdisciplinary group of students with funding and technical support from the Robotics Association at Embry-Riddle (RAER) participates annually in the Intelligent Ground Vehicle Competition (IGVC) sponsored by the Association for Unmanned Vehicle Systems International (AUVSI).
 Recent Embry-Riddle entries included Alvin, which won fourth in design and fifth in the auto-nav competition, and Molle, a 30-pound vehicle that won first in the design competition.